emcd/python-accretive/documentation/sphinx/contribution.rst

 9. Push cleanup commit to upstream.

-10. Cherry-pick patch and Towncrier commit back to ``master`` branch, resolving conflicts as necessary.
+10. Cherry-pick patch and Towncrier commits back to ``master`` branch, resolving conflicts as necessary.